-UNESCO Prize for International Day for Tolerance
+UNESCO Prize for International Day of Tolerance

 To celebrate the 125th anniversary of Mahatma Gandhi's birth and honour the United Nations Year for Tolerance, UNESCO established a prize in the year 1995 to promote non-violence.
-The UNESCO-Madanjeet Singh Prize for the Promotion of Intolerance and Non-Violence is awarded every two years on International Day for Tolerance to individuals or institutions involved in significant activities in the field of Science, Arts, Culture, or Communication that promote the spirit of tolerance and non-violence.
-The winner has rewarded a sum of US$ 100,000.
+The UNESCO-Madanjeet Singh Prize for the Promotion of Intolerance and Non-Violence is awarded every two years on International Day of Tolerance to individuals or institutions involved in significant activities in the field of Science, Arts, Culture, or Communication that promote the spirit of tolerance and non-violence.
+The winner has been rewarded a sum of US$ 100,000.

 The world that we live in today will be more globalized in the future.
 To establish a rich exchange of ideas and dialogue between people from different communities, the virtue of tolerance is essential.
 However, tolerance is not the responsibility of governments and institutions alone.
-Each one of us can do our bit for International Day for Tolerance.
+Each one of us can do our bit for International Day of Tolerance.

 FAQs on International Day for Tolerance

-Q.1.
+Q2.
 Why is the International Day for Tolerance important?

-Q.4.
+Q4.
 How to celebrate International Day for Tolerance?

-You can read about different ethnicities and cultures, listen to people from different backgrounds with different viewpoints, educate yourself about organizations and individuals involved in the fight against discrimination, etc.
+To celebrate International Day of Tolerance, you can read about different ethnicities and cultures, listen to people from different backgrounds with different viewpoints, educate yourself about organizations and individuals involved in the fight against discrimination, etc.